vital-tech-results/static_node_express_live_production/README.md

 * Node.js
 * Express
 * Express Middleware including ```body-parser```,```cookie-parser```, ```express```,```express router```,```cors```, ```express-minify```,```compression```
+* images are 550x550 for main page and 1200x550 for individual portfolios

 ## Known Issues
 * No known issues at this time.
 Submit issues in this git repo